rahilsk203/gitAuto/README.md

 When you first run `gitauto`, it will:

 1. Check if you have Git and GitHub CLI installed (installs them if missing)
-2. Set up your Git username and email automatically
+2. Check and configure your Git username and email (prompts you if missing)
 3. Log you into GitHub through your browser
 4. Show you a menu of options